5G-MAG/Getting-Started/pages/guidelines-contributors.md

 # Guidelines for Contributors

 If you wish to contribute code to the projects then you will first need **sign the Contributor License Agreement (CLA)**.
 Only individuals and/or companies with a signed CLA can contribute code.
-Please visit <https://developer.5g-mag.com/> and <https://www.5g-mag.com/license> for more details and to download the CLA form.
+Please visit <https://www.5g-mag.com/license> for more details and to download the CLA form.

 ## Raising Issues

 Anyone can raise issues against projects, you do not need to have signed the Contributor License Agreement (CLA) to do so.

 ## Releases